oliche/oliche.github.io/_posts/culture/2022-12-19-citations.md

 ---
 layout: page
 breadcrumb: true
-title:  "Chosen Words"
+title:  "Reading Clippings"
-subheadline:  "Seismic Acquisition"
+subheadline:  "All quotes"
 teaser: "A collection of quotes from readings over the years"
 categories:
     - culture